 First, chop the Oregano into smaller pieces and add them to the glass jar.
-The leaves themselves should fill up at least half of the jar.
+Fill the jar halfway with leaves.
 Then simply fill the rest of the jar with your oil of choice and seal the lid.

-Now bring some water to the boil in your pot or pan.
+Now boil water in your pot or pan.
 Once the water starts to boil, bring it off the heat and place the sealed jar in the water.
 Leave it in the water for 10 minutes.
 Now remove the jar from the lid and place it in a sunny windowsill.
-Simply leave it there for 2 weeks straight – you can move it to another window if need be, but allow it to get sunlight (through clouds or directly) as often as possible for at least 2 weeks.
+Simply leave it there for 2 weeks straight.
+Allow it to get sunlight (through clouds or directly) as often as possible for at least 2 weeks.

 Once this is done, simply store the oil in a cool, dry place and shake well before use.
 It’s as easy as that.

 Oregano Essential Oil Capsules